awubshet/awubshet.github.io/blog/parquet_partitions.md

 myData5.filter("cat = 'GROUP4'").count() = 356694700 / 27.7%
 myData5.filter("cat = 'GROUP5'").count() = 258450100 / 20.0%
 ```
-Not evenly distributed like the grouping into two, but good enough for our measurements.
+Not as evenly distributed like the grouping into two, but good enough for our measurements.

 Now, let's save our quintiled data
 ```scala